Skip to Main Content

 The wine list at Das Wolf draws heavily on Austrian labels, which in the context of Lower Austria is less a patriotic gesture than a geographical one.
 The Wagram, Kamptal, Kremstal, and Wachau wine regions sit within easy reach of Langenlebarn, producing Grüner Veltliner and Riesling that rank among Europe's most food-compatible whites.
 Pairing set-menu cooking with this depth of local supply makes structural sense: the kitchen and the cellar are drawing from overlapping terroirs.

-Austria's wine culture has grown in international recognition since the quality reforms of the late 1980s, and the premium tier now competes credibly at the level of serious Burgundy and Alsace whites.
+Austria's wine culture has gained international recognition since the quality reforms of the late 1980s.
 A list that leans into this regional depth, rather than defaulting to international names, reflects the same sourcing discipline visible in the food.
 For guests exploring the broader Austrian table, the wine list at Das Wolf doubles as a reasonably compact orientation.
 Those wanting a wider view of where Austria's dining scene sits can also check Obauer in Werfen, Kräuterreich by Vitus Winkler in Sankt Veit im Pongau, or Griggeler Stuba in Lech for the range of registers Austrian and alpine cooking occupies.

 Getting There and Planning the Visit